ArtLessYT/ArtLessYT/README.md

 <!-- Intro  -->
 ## Introducion
 Hello there!
-I'm a hobbyist developer so I want to introduce me:
+I'm a hobbyist developer so I want to introduce me :)
-- I know programming languages such as
+- I know programming languages such as:
   - C++ / C#
   - HTML / CSS / JS (a bit)
   - LuaScript
   - Python
-- I can code with
+- I can code with:
   - Unity
   - Roblox Studio
   - Visual Studio / Visual Studio Code